Adityajparmar37/GoodReads-Mini/README.md

 ### Social Media Posting Module

-- Create, Read, and Delete social media posts
+- Upload Book post on facebook & Instagram and managemnt post of both social media platform from one place
 - Filter posts based on platform
 - Sorting options available